 Not getting sick from the flu is reason enough to roll up your sleeve for a flu vaccine every fall.
-And along with preventing millions of cases of influenza each year, flu shots also reduce hospitalizations for complications of this misery-making seasonal illness.
+And along with preventing millions of cases of influenza each year, flu shots also reduce hospitalizations for complications of this misery-making seasonal illness, which are most common among older adults.

-But evidence suggests that there are other payoffs beyond defense from fever, fatigue, chills and aches.
+But evidence suggests other payoffs beyond defense from fever, fatigue, chills and aches.

 “People don’t really appreciate the other potential benefits of flu shots,” says Michelle Barron, M.D., senior medical director of infection prevention and control for UCHealth in Aurora, Colorado.
 “It’s actually arming your immune system to fend off other problems.”